 The Oltrarno – the other (oltre) Arno is opposite the historic center, on the other side of the river.
 Its charm isn’t exactly a secret, and it’s home to many Florentines and their favorite haunts – local artisan shops, aperitivo hotspots, and quality restaurants.

 Have aperitivo or apericena (aperitivo + cena – dinner) in the San Frediano neighborhood.
-Even though the neighborhood has recently been called ‘Florence’s Best Secret Neighborhood’ and ‘The Coolest Neighborhood in the World’ by Lonely Planet, it hasn’t changed or been overrun with visitors.
+Even though the neighborhood has recently been called ‘Florence’s Best Secret Neighborhood’ and ‘The Coolest Neighborhood in the World’ by Lonely Planet, it hasn’t changed or been overrun by visitors.

 We love Borgo San Frediano, a narrow one-way street lined with cafes, bars, and restaurants.